pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 ## How to build a package from source code

+To run DriverKit drivers, simply building from the code is not sufficient; proper signing is also necessary.
+In particular, a general developer account lacks the necessary permissions for DriverKit signing, so you need to apply to Apple for higher privileges.
+The primary focus of this document is on signing.

+### System requirements

 -   macOS 14+
 -   Xcode 15+
 -   Command Line Tools for Xcode